 - The athlete with the most points after the first 3 events starts the running and shooting event first.
 The rest of the field set off behind the leader at different time intervals, depending on their points tallies.
 The 3,200m race consists of 4 laps of 800m, punctuated by 4 shooting stops.
 The first athlete to cross the finish line wins the gold medal.

-Greeks and Romans participate in the first pentathlons, composed of five events, with the purpose of creating the most complete athlete possible.
+Greeks and Romans take part in the first pentathlons, composed of 5 events, which are designed to reward the most complete athletes.

-The old points by placing per event system is replaced by a points tally based on performance.
+The old ranking system, based on finishing positions in the 5 events, is replaced by a points tally based on performances.

-Soviet athlete Boris Onischenko is caught using an electronic beeper to register points in the fencing.
-The USSR is eliminated and Onischenko banned for life.
+Soviet athlete Boris Onishchenko is caught using an electronic beeper to register points in the fencing.
+The USSR are eliminated and Onishchenko is banned for life.

-Reduction of the equestrian course to between 350 and 400m including 12 obstacles.
+Reduction of the horse riding course to between 350 and 400m (12 obstacles).

-At the Games in Atlanta, the swimming race is cut from 300m to 200m and the foot race is set at 3000m.
-The team event is taken off the Olympic programme.
+In Atlanta, the swimming race is cut from 300m to 200m, and the foot race is set at 3,000m.
+The team event is removed from the Olympic programme.

-Women compete in the pentathlon for the first time at the Olympic Games in Sydney.
+Women compete in the modern pentathlon for the first time at the Games in Sydney.

 - Lars Hall (Sweden)

-The one and only.
-He was both the first non soldier to win Olympic gold and the first and only man to win two consecutive Olympic titles in 1952 and 1956.
-He also won the world title in 1950 and 1951.
+The trailblazer.
+The Swede was the first civilian to win Olympic gold, and the first pentathlete to win two consecutive Olympic titles, in 1952 and 1956.
+He was also crowned world champion in 1950 and 1951.